ManticoreGamesInc/platform-documentation/src/tutorials/art/scene_creation.md

 ![SceneCreation](../../img/SceneCreation/image12.gif){: .center}

-!!! note "CORE Concepts: Snap To Grid"
+!!! note "Core Concepts: Snap To Grid"
     Easily place and rotate objects by enabling Snap to Grid.
 Toggle **Snap to Grid** by pressing <kbd>G</kbd> or using the **Snap to Grid** button in the toolbar.

 ![SceneCreation](../../img/SceneCreation/image3.png "image_tooltip"){: .center}